You earn points at every competition you enter. You get points for:

 To maintain the higher standard at these levels, a competitor may need to have a certain number of Qualifying Placing Points at their current level in order to elevate.

-For elevating to Level 3 these are optional and you can choose whether you need them or not.
-If you want them to be required then it will possibly take you longer to elevate to Level 4, if you want them to be optional then you can move up as soon as you have enough points to get you into Level 4.
+For elevating to Level 3 these are optional - you choose whether you need them or not.
+If you want them to be optional then you can move up as soon as you have enough points to get you into Level 3.

 Qualifying placing points are earned from,